 The story is pretty straightforward in terms of timelines and events.
 The novel is divided into three parts.
 The first part gives an insight into the background of the characters and this really helped me understand the motivations and personalities of these women.
 The second part was difficult to read because the main focus of this is the course of their lives during the war.
 It is not outwardly described in a gory or violent way but it is more about the emotional reactions which get to you.
-The third part of the story is Caroline, Kasia, and Herta’s life after the war ends.
+The third part of the story is about Caroline, Kasia, and Herta’s life after the war ends.

 The characters in the book are what make this novel unique.
 Caroline does everything in her power to help French children during the war.
 She does so at a personal cost at times and even when things turn hopeless she keeps doing what she does because she knows this is the least she can do to help.
 Kasia is a rebellious girl but she wants to help change the situation in Poland.
 She starts helping the Polish underground in Lublin with the help of her friend and her crush Pietrik.
 One day she is followed by a German officer after doing an assignment she begs Pietrik for and is arrested.
 Kasia’s mother and sister Zuzzana, Pietrik, and his sister Luiza who have come to collect the envelope from Kasia are all arrested along with her.